-Area of focus: life & job skills
+Area of focus: Life and job skills

-Broadening of the support base: Occupational Therapy professionals and students
+Broadening of the support base: Occupational therapy professionals and students

 Respond to the needs of refugees: Address pressing needs through the project, such as finding work or housing, enhancing the necessary life and job skills for independent living and integration into the host community

-The project has the potential to be adapted or replicated by other Occupational Therapy university programs worldwide and broadened in scale by creating more groups of students involved
+The project has the potential to be adapted or replicated by other occupational therapy university programs worldwide and broadened in scale by creating more groups of students involved.

-- To participate in meaningful and purposeful occupations that help people develop their potential, overcome their trauma and enhance the necessary life skills to adapt to the host community and achieve social and cultural integration in the local society through life-skills training, psycho-social skills enhancement and vocational and soft skills training.
+- To participate in meaningful and purposeful occupations that help people develop their potential, overcome their trauma, and enhance the necessary life skills to adapt to the host community and achieve social and cultural integration in the local society through life-skills training, psycho-social skills enhancement, and vocational and soft skills training.

-- To perform a thorough needs and occupational assessment with the population of asylum seekers and refugees living in the community, by means of observation, interviews and specialized tests.
+- To perform a thorough needs and occupational assessment with the population of asylum seekers and refugees living in the community by means of observation, interviews, and specialized tests.

-UNHCR financial resources for gatherings, outings and events, and human resources support
+UNHCR financial resources for gatherings, outings, and events, and human resources support.

-European University Cyprus financial resources for Occupational Therapy equipment and consumables
+European University Cyprus financial resources for occupational therapy equipment and consumables.